Click the "Select File" button above, and choose your DCR file.

 Convert DCR to another file type

-The converter easily converts your DCR file to various formats - free and online.
-No Adobe Camera Raw or extra software needed.
+The converter easily converts your DCR recordings to various formats - free and online.
+No Adobe Director or or other Web software needed.

 Convert a file to DCR